labgrid-project/labgrid/doc/configuration.rst

 - cmd_on (str): command to turn power to the board on
 - cmd_off (str): command to turn power to the board off
-- cycle (str): optional command to switch the board off and on
+- cmd_cycle (str): optional command to switch the board off and on

 NetworkPowerPort